-The engineering curricula are very demanding, and transfer applicants must have a good record in mathematics and science.
-Thus, we recommend that students who wish to transfer into the College of Engineering contact the Assistant Dean for Undergraduate Affairs (302-831-8659) to discuss curriculum requirements and transfer policies before beginning the application process.
+The engineering curricula are very demanding.
+Therefore, applicants should have a good record in mathematics and science.
+We recommend that students who wish to enter the College of Engineering contact the Assistant Dean for Undergraduate Affairs (302-831-8659) to discuss curriculum requirements and admissions policies before beginning the application process.

-Students at the University of Delaware who wish to transfer into a major within the College of Engineering must make a formal request to the appropriate engineering department.
-This request may be made using a web-based form.
+Students at the University of Delaware who wish to change into a major within the College of Engineering must make a formal request to the appropriate engineering department.
+This request may be made through the Student Information System using a web-based form.

-Students from outside the University of Delaware who wish to transfer into the College of Engineering must make a formal application through the University Admissions Office.
+Students from outside the University of Delaware who wish to transfer into a major within the College of Engineering must make a formal application through the University Admissions Office.